-OPINION: Here’s a way teachers can help break down equity barriers in high school: reading aloud to students
+OPINION: Here’s a way teachers can help break down equity barriers in high school

 It is harder now for high school students to focus on and make sense of long, complex texts, particularly the underserved students who were already struggling with reading.